d9n/tryfinally/index.md

 <aside name="aside">Like this one!</aside>

-I chose the name `Try{Finally}` because of its [obvious programming relevance](https://en.wikipedia.org/wiki/Exception_handling_syntax), but also because I've encountered a good many concepts that were hard to grasp at first but became trivial to understand with a bit of persistence.
+I chose the name `Try++` because I've encountered a good many concepts that seemed daunting to grasp at first but became trivial to understand with a bit of persistence.
+Perhaps if you expand this philosophy out a bit more, you'd get:

-So keeping on _trying_ until you _finally_ get it.
+{% highlight c %}
+int try = 1;
+while (!attemptToLearn()) {
+    ++try;
+    sleep(100);
+}
+{% endhighlight %}

+<span name="tripe">Also, the abbreviation _trypp_ can be pronounced "tripe" and that's the sort of thing I find disproportionately amusing.</span>

+<aside name="tripe">This tidbit may actually communicate the essence who I am as effectively as I'd ever hope to capture in even the most comprehensive autobiography.</aside>

 Anyway, welcome.
 If you're looking for a place to get started, explore the <a href="series">{% icon fa-files-o %} Series</a> page for a good overview of available content.